What is SEO?

 If you’re serious about SEO, you’ll have to go a little further than simply using Google’s free analytics tools.
 Below we’ve compiled a list of the best marketing analytics and data insights tools.

-SEMrush is an SEO’s best friend.
+The competitive analysis tool from SEMrush is an SEO’s best friend.
 It’s where we spend the majority of our time researching and strategizing killer content for our clients.
 SEMrush provides a large variety of online visibility and discovering marketing insight tools.
 Our favorite SEMrush tools include SEO, PPC, Keyword Research and Competitive Research.

 Moz Pro is another popular all-in-one SEO tools suite that provides search engine visibility tools designed to improve your rankings.
 Moz’s key features include Link Explorer, Keyword Explorer and Rank Tracker.